 In the U.S. and other places, Catholics live a muzzled life under someone's pretext of not mixing religion with politics and false equal rights.

-National guards always patrol the area on foot and sometimes on horseback without the horses, but lively entertainment draws you into itself.
+National guards always patrol the area on foot and sometimes on horseback, but lively entertainment draws you into itself.

 You could stumble upon tree blossom time as I did during the month of August.
 Ecuador's perpetual spring gushes in constant profuse display in one area or another.